 - UFO religions

 - These believe in extraterrestrials.
 Typically, adherents believe that the extraterrestrials are interested in the well-being of humanity.
-The most populous UFO religion is Scientology, with around 1m adherents, followed by Raëlism with 100,000 adherents.
+Larger UFO religions are Scientology, and Raëlism, with tens of thousands of adherents each, mainly in the Western world.

 - Neopagan religions